Is building your email list the main goal for your blog or business? It is for me too. In fact, it is always one of my main focuses.

 If you’re using Aweber or MailChimp, you’ll need to dig around to find out if this is possible.

-Either way, here’s the steps you would do to set up this survey via email:
+Either way, here are the steps you would do to set up this survey via email:

 Step 1: Setup tags and automation rules.